Pregnancy Q & A

 - Having a chronic health problem, such as diabetes or hypertension

 - Having a history of miscarriage, preterm labor, or cesarean delivery

 - Engaging in lifestyle choices such as smoking or drinking

 Even if you’re in good health and have a low-risk pregnancy, it’s beneficial to have a skilled obstetric surgeon such as Dr. O’Heron on your birth team in case complications arise.

 What should I expect at prenatal care appointments?

-Dr. O’Heron and the team at Lifeboat Medical Associates monitor your health and your baby’s development throughout pregnancy during routine prenatal checkups.
+Dr. O’Heron, a pregnancy specialist, and the team at Lifeboat Medical Associates monitor your health and your baby’s development throughout pregnancy during routine prenatal checkups.
 They provide individualized care tailored to your specific needs.